galena-dimeska/Python-Tetris/README.md

 When a row is fully complete and without any gaps, it disappears, creating more space to keep playing.
 The game ends when the blocks reach the top of the game window.

-The side bar of game window has the functionality of keeping track of the score, as well as the high score on the device, along with showing the player the next block.
+The side bar of game window has the functionality of keeping track of the score, as well as the high score on the device, along with showing the player the next incoming block.

 ![tetris screen](https://github.com/galena-dimeska/Python-Tetris/assets/125221651/03874a07-bf67-40fd-b77a-1a0cee4d8d00)